EXPERT TIP BY: Outlooks for Men (www.outlooksformen.com) BC

 Even before the global pandemic cancelled or reduced the size of social gatherings, the most momentous of them — weddings — were undergoing an evolution.

-Fewer couples were choosing the traditional church ceremony and reception in a banquet hall, opting instead for venues that reflected modern, sometimes casual, sensibilities: backyards, beaches, even B&Bs.
-And as they embarked on a life together in a manner quite different from the way their parents said “I do,” so did their clothing choices change.
+Fewer couples were choosing the traditional church ceremony and reception in a banquet hall, opting instead for venues that reflected modern, sometimes casual, sensibilities: backyards, beaches, and even B&Bs.
+And as they embarked on a life together in a manner quite different from the way their parents said “I do,” so their clothing choices change.

 For the men in a wedding — the grooms, groomsmen, fathers, and even guests — nowhere is that evolution more pronounced than in this question: Tuxedo or Suit?